r0popo/StarbucksChallenge/README.md

 ## Results<a name="results"></a>
+The observed qualities of demographic traits' distributions explored in this project combined with the ranking of impact factors that was achieved by applying the Kolmogorov-Smirnov test, led me to define different groups of Starbucks' customers from the simulated dataset and what offer is best for each of the groups.

-The main findings of the code can be found at the post available [here](https://medium.com/@ropopo/).
+The main findings of the project can be found at the post available [here](https://medium.com/@ropopo/).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-This project is inspired and submitted for the purposes of Udacity's Data Science Nanodegree.
+This project is inspired and submitted for the purposes of Udacity's Data Scientist Nanodegree.
 You can find additional information about the course [here](https://udacity.com/course/data-scientist-nanodegree--nd025).

+All datasets were provided by Starbucks' and are intended to be used for the purposes of the Udacity Data Science Nanodegree program.

 ## References <a name="references"></a>
 1. https://github.com/leotac/joypy